aaronshawaaronshaw/MovieInfoParser/README.md

 feature greatly abstracts away complexity of the solution, allowing the majority of the code to focus on manipulation of the case classes rather nitty gritty details of indexing into Json.

+The automatic json converter in Circe takes in Json as a string and generates case classes from it.
+Because of this feature, I chose to open the Json file as a string in its entirety using _scala.io.Source_.
+This approach is limited because the entire file must be read into memory.
+For the purpose of this coding challenge, I thought that acceptable, however, in production this may need to be modified to account for large Json files that do not fit into memory.

 I attempted to modularize my code to reduce redundancy and to follow coding best practices.
 Each function is responsible for one task, allowing the reuse of functions.
 A secondary benefit to this is increased ease of debugging by allowing errors in testing to be more quickly trace back to a point of failure.